Damarukam

-The film was released in 2012 and opened to positive reviews from critics who appreciated Nagarjuna's performance.
-Naidu won Filmfare Award for Best Cinematographer - South.
+The film was released in 2012 and opened to positive reviews from critics who appreciated Nagarjuna's performance and Naidu won Filmfare Award for Best Cinematographer – South.
+Damarakum went on to be a commercial success grossing over ₹48 crore at the box office with a distributor's share of ₹26 crore.
+It became the highest grossing film in Nagarjuna's career at the time of release and the highest grossing Telugu film to be released in the month of November, a record it still holds 12 years after release.

 Plot

 The protagonist of the movie is born with the divine grace of Lord Siva, and the boy's parents are advised to name him Mallikaarjuna as he is destined to accomplish a great work.
-During his childhood, Mallikaarjuna faces a great tragedy as his parents and grandparents are killed by a huge black panther as they return from Kaasi.
-This incident leaves his younger sister, Sailu, paralyzed from the waist and hence renders her lame (Sailu had a talent for dancing before this incident).
+During his childhood, Malli faces a great tragedy as his parents and grandparents are killed by a huge black panther as they return from Kaasi.
+This incident leaves his younger sister, Sailu, paralyzed from the waist down (Sailu had a talent for dancing before this incident).
 Malli then develops strong hatred toward Lord Siva.

-Meanwhile, the scene shifts to the focus of a demon named Andhakaasura.
-We see him performing a severe penance to obtain the boon of Lord Siva.
-Lord Siva blesses the demon that he will not interfere in the latter's attempt to sacrifice a virgin girl to obtain complete rulership over the three worlds.
+Meanwhile, the scene shifts to a demon named Andhakaasura.
+We see him performing a severe penance to obtain a boon from Lord Siva.
+Lord Siva blesses the demon with the boon that he will not interfere in the latter's attempt to sacrifice a virgin girl to obtain complete rulership over the three worlds.
 The demon is advised by his aged friend Maayi that the sacrifice must be made a month having two solar eclipses, in such a way that he has to marry the girl and sacrifice her before the solar eclipse ends.
-This will render the demon matchless and a master over all the five elements.
+This will render the demon peerless and a master over all the five elements.

 The story then shifts to Malli, now an adult whose motive is to help people and take care of his bedridden sister.
 He falls in love with Dr. Maheswari on a visit to the hospital where his sister is being treated.
 There are many scenes where the atheist Malli forces the people of his colony, who include Rudraksha, Ringu Raja, the President, and others, not to worship, on account of his childhood tragedy.
-Then, one day, Sailu was just about to die, when Malli goes, Sailu tells him that she wants to die because of her unbearable pain.
-On this occasion, Malli questions Lord Siva about his condition and drives away in his car, only to meet with an accident.
+Then, one day, Sailu tells her brother that she wants to die because of unbearable pain.
+Malli questions Lord Siva about his condition and drives away in his car, only to meet with an accident.
 But Lord Siva intervenes and saves him.
 Lord Siva calls himself Saambayya, befriends Malli, and goes to his home.